cemarta7/codeigniter-monolog-plus/README.md

 ## Installation

-This package isn't in Packagist (yet) so installation must be done manually for now.
+This package is now in Packagist so `composer require jkachel/codeigniter-monolog-plus` ought to be sufficient.
+If you'd rather add dev-master:

 * Configure this repo in your project's composer.json.
 See https://getcomposer.org/doc/02-libraries.md#publishing-to-a-vcs - the second code block there has a "repositories" option that you'll need to add.
 * Add the package. `composer require jkachel/codeigniter-monolog-plus:dev-master`